TritonDataCenter/rfd/rfd/0013/README.md

    any role/policy/role-tag for themselves.

+## Docker Policy Actions

-## Some Sample Roles
+### Some Sample Roles

-Here are a few sample roles that are typically used to help us to group policy actions in a meaningful way:
+In attmepting to collapse the API endpoint permissions into higher-level policy actions, it will be helpful to have a few sample roles, or principals, in mind based on what they need to achieve.

 | Role | Description |
 | ---- | ----------- |